haskelladdict/simgi/doc/simgi.rst

     Default is to write output every 10000 iterations.

-    Note: *outputBuffer* only affects how often output is written to the output file, not how much is being accumulated during a simulation (see outputFreq parameter).
+    Note: *outputBuffer* only affects how often output is written to the output file, not how much output is actually generated during a simulation (see outputFreq parameter).

   *outputFreq* = ``Integer``
-    Frequency with which output is generated and written to the output file.
-Default is 1000.
+    Iteration frequency with which output is generated.
+Default is every 1000 iterations.
+Please note that output is written to the output file in batches of *outputBuffer*.

   *systemVol* = ``Double``
     Volume of the simulation system in liters.
 This is needed to